7Ragnarok7/DEDMAP/README.md

  - -t, --tcp              perform a tcp scan (default scan if NO OPTIONS are specified)

- - -u, --udp              perform a udp scan (NOT WORKING PRESENTLY!!!!)
+ - -u, --udp              perform a udp scan (Dosen't seems to work using socket in python)

  - -s, --sweep            perform a sweep scan